 7) Filled/Extractable Volumes: Shall comply with specifications.

-D. CONCENTRED SOLUTION FOR INJECTION:
+4. CONCENTRED SOLUTION FOR INJECTION:

-E. IMPLANTS:
+5. IMPLANTS:

-The standard test for Implants:
+The Standard test for Implants:

-5. Hardness: Shall comply with specifications.
+- Hardness: Must comply with specifications.

-6. Other tests: In-house tests if specified.
+- Other tests: Conduct in-house tests if specified.

 CLASSIFICATION OF PARENTERAL PREPARATIONS BASED ON PREPARATION: